PatCapon39/nextflow-seqera/main/service-commitments.md

 ### Unscheduled maintenance

-On occasion, the Australian Nextflow Seqera Service may need to perform urgent maintenance (e.g. for urgent security patching) resulting in Service downtime outside of scheduled and planned maintenance windows.
+On occasion, the Australian Nextflow Seqera Service may need to perform urgent maintenance (e.g. for urgent security patching) resulting in service downtime outside of scheduled and planned maintenance windows.
 In this case, we will make every effort to give users as much advance notice as possible to limit disruption.

 ## Nextflow Seqera ecosystem maintenance

-In addition to the Nextflow Seqera service maintenance described above, there will be planned and unplanned maintenance from the other components of the Nextflow Seqera ecosystem such as the compute backed on GADI and Setonix.
+In addition to the Australian Nextflow Seqera Service maintenance described above, there will be planned and unplanned maintenance from the other components of the Nextflow Seqera ecosystem such as the compute backed on GADI and Setonix.

 Updates on the status of these backends are available at: